openxc/openxc-message-format/README.md

     { "command_response": "device_id", "message": "0012345678"}

+#### Passthrough CAN Mode

+The `passthrough` command controls the passthrough mode for each of the CAN buses.
+There are three passthrough modes:

+* `off` - Only the specified simple vehicle messages are processed and output from the VI.
+* `filtered` - If the CAN acceptance filter is not otherwise disabled, only the pre-defined CAN messages (i.e. those compiled with the firmware) will be output in the low-level CAN format from VI.
+* `unfiltered` - All received CAN messages will be passed through from the bus to the VI's output.

+**Request**

+    { "command": "passthrough"
+      "bus": 1,
+      "mode":
+    }

+**Response**

+If the bus and mode in the request were recognized, the `status` field in the response will be `true`.
+If `false`, the passthrough mode was not changed.

+    { "command_response": "passthrough", "status": true}

 ### Trace File Format

 An OpenXC vehicle trace file is a plaintext file that contains JSON objects,